 Many tropical forests here are listed as UNESCO World Heritage Sites in Indonesia, like Ujung Kulon National Park in West Java and three significant parks in Sumatra.
 Not to forget is the famous Komodo Dragon found on Komodo Island and the permanent glacier at Lorentz National Park in Papua, a part of Indonesia that gives it an edge over its Asia counterparts.

 Historical Attractions and Ancient Rites

 For those interested in historical and cultural tourist attractions, Indonesia has a long history, giving birth to places like Borobudur in Central Java with its world’s largest Buddhist monument dating from the 8th century, Prambanan with its Hindu monument, and the famous Yogyakarta, all in Central Java.

 For more historical interests, check out the ancient funeral rites still in practice by the people in Tana Toraja.

 Diving and Surfing

-There are many beautiful dive sites that goes unnoticed in Indonesia such as Bunaken, Raja Ampat and Wakatobi.
-You’ll also be surprise to find that it is another surfer’s paradise, with great waves at Nusa Lembongan, south of Lombok or for even greater waves at Sumbawa.
+Many beautiful dive sites, such as Bunaken, Raja Ampat, and Wakatobi, go unnoticed in Indonesia.
+You’ll also be surprised that it is another surfer’s paradise, with great waves at Nusa Lembongan, south of Lombok, or even greater waves at Sumbawa or Mentawai Island.

-All in all, Indonesia has a lot to offer even for those who travel on a budget but willing to take the extra time and effort to get to some places which is good to know that are worth it.
-In summary, you should go to Indonesia for the untouched nature of beaches, tropical forests, active volcanoes and wildlife, and magnificent history of monuments, and for great diving and surfing.
-But most of all, you should go to Indonesia to experience all it has to offer from people to culture and food, which in the end seal up what we would call a fulfilling and unforgettable trip.
+In summary, you should go to Indonesia for the untouched nature of beaches, tropical forests, active volcanoes and wildlife, the magnificent history of monuments, and excellent diving and surfing.
+But most of all, you should go to Indonesia to experience all it has to offer, from people to culture and food, which in the end, seal up what we would call a fulfilling and unforgettable trip.